Having to continually stop to put your mower deck belt back on your mower is very frustrating. You just want to get the mowing done.

 Damaged Belt Keeper Causes a SCAG Belt to Keep Coming Off

-Your SCAG may use a rod that sits between 1/8” and 1/4” away from the pulley.
+Some SCAG mowers may use a rod that sits between 1/8” and 1/4” away from the pulley.
 This is known as a belt keeper or belt guide.

 The belt doesn’t actually touch these belt keepers.
 It is just an extra precaution to keep the belt from falling off the pulley and coming off the deck.